noahfraiture/nexzap/tutorials/0_go/4_stdlib/exercise.md

 ## Task: Parse JSON Data with Composed Structs

-In this exercise, you will use Go's standard library to parse JSON data by decoding it into composed structs.

 ### Instructions

 Write a function `ParseProfile(jsonStr string) (string, int, []string, error)` that takes a JSON string as input and decodes it into a `Profile` struct with a nested `Person` struct (having `Name` string and `Age` int) and a `Hobbies` slice of strings as fields.
 The function should return the name, age, and hobbies from the JSON data, along with any error that occurs during decoding.